iobond/aibd/README.md

-btcd
+aibd
 ====

 [![Build Status](https://travis-ci.org/btcsuite/btcd.png?branch=master)](https://travis-ci.org/btcsuite/btcd)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/btcsuite/btcd)

-btcd is an alternative full node bitcoin implementation written in Go (golang).
+aibd is an alternative full node AIB implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use since October 2013.